teckcamp/teckcamp.github.io/privacy.md

 **<a id="Important information and who we are"></a>2.
 Important information and who we are**

 Meetup Mates is an online community run on Slack.
-If you [register to meetup mates via our online form](https://meetup-mates.com/register/), you will receive an email from meetupmatesldn@gmail.com with Slack Channel invitaition and a list of meetups to attend every month in London.
-Meetup Mates organises gatherings of Meetup Mates members before the meetup to help the community attend more meetups together.
-To attend meetups you will have to sign up via [www.meetup.com](https://www.meetup.com/) here is their [privacy policy](https://www.meetup.com/privacy/)
+If you [register to meetup mates via our online form](https://meetup-mates.com/register/), you will receive an email from meetup-mates@tecknuovo.com with a Slack Channel invitation and on the channel you will be informed of what Meetups to attend in London.
+Meetup Mates organises gatherings of Meetup Mates members before a Meetup to assist the community to attend more Meetups together.
+To attend meetups you will have to sign up via [www.meetup.com](https://www.meetup.com/) you can find their privacy policy [here](https://www.meetup.com/privacy/)

 **Purpose of this privacy policy**